LimboDancer-Canary/QuantumOfTrust/Quantum of Trust Equations in CSharp.md

 ## 2. Valuation Function

 The valuation function is the core mechanism that computes a trust score for any entity in the network.
-Unlike traditional reputation systems that only allow positive scores, this function maps to all real numbers (ℝ), enabling three distinct states: zero indicates an unknown entity with no track record, positive values indicate earned trust, and negative values indicate an entity that has actively earned distrust through failed contracts.
-This tri-state model is crucial—a newcomer (zero trust) deserves a chance, while an agent with negative trust has demonstrated unreliability and should be treated with appropriate caution.
+Unlike traditional reputation systems that only allow positive scores, this function maps to all real numbers (â„), enabling three distinct states: zero indicates an unknown entity with no track record, positive values indicate earned trust, and negative values indicate an entity that has actively earned distrust through failed contracts.
+This tri-state model is crucialâ€”a newcomer (zero trust) deserves a chance, while an agent with negative trust has demonstrated unreliability and should be treated with appropriate caution.

 **Mathematical notation:**
 $$V_t: q\langle T \rangle \rightarrow \mathbb{R}$$

 Where:
-- $V_t = 0$ → unknown, no track record
+- $V_t = 0$ â†’ unknown, no track record
-- $V_t > 0$ → net positive history, trusted
+- $V_t > 0$ â†’ net positive history, trusted
-- $V_t < 0$ → net negative history, actively distrusted
+- $V_t < 0$ â†’ net negative history, actively distrusted

 **C# Implementation:**